popeadam/Kometa/docs/defaults/chart/letterboxd.md

         "DESCRIPTION": "create collections based on lists from Letterboxd", "SECTION_NUMBER": "020"
     }'
-    replace-tags='{"space": "Cannes Palme d\'Or Winners"}

-%}
-ereplace-tags='{"space": "Recommendations: Users might consider increasing the value set for the Template Variable `cache_builders:` as several lists are in excess of 1,000 items and are not updated daily.
+    replace-tags='{"space": "Recommendations: Users might consider increasing the value set for the Template Variable `cache_builders:` as several lists are in excess of 1,000 items and are not updated daily.
 The collections `IMDb Top 250 (Letterboxd)`, `Oscar Best Picture Winners`, and `Cannes Palme d\'Or Winners` are turned off by default as these collections already exist within other defaults.
 Refer to the examples below for turning the collections on within the Letterboxd defaults using Template Variables."}'

+%}
 | `1,001 To See Before You Die`    | `1001_movies`       | Collection of 1,001 Movies You Must See Before You Die.                       |
 | `AFI 100 Years 100 Movies`       | `afi_100`           | Collection of AFI's 100 Years...100 Movies.                                   |
 | `Box Office Mojo All Time 100`   | `boxofficemojo_100` | Collection of Box Office Mojo's all-time top 100 films.                       |